 Purple spots; worse on legs.
 Acne, hydroa.
 Small boils.
 Glands enlarged, indurated.
 Hives.
 Rough nodules all over, worse any covering; heat of body intense.
 Fissured anus of infants.
 Tendency to śdematous swellings, eyelids, mouth, uvula, etc. It acts prominently on fibrous and connective tissues, producing infiltration, śdema, etc. Glandular swellings.Saliva increased.
 Faintness at epigastrium.
 Cold food and drink, especially milk, aggravate.
 Much thirst.
 Throbbing, painful burning.
 Flatulence.

 –Abscesses; suppurating glands are very sensitive.
 Papules prone to suppurate and extend.
 Acne in youth.
 Suppurate with prickly pain.
 Easily bleed.
 Angio-neurotic œdema.
 Unhealthy skin; every little injury suppurates.
 Chapped skin, with deep cracks on hands and feet.
 Ulcers, with bloody suppuration, smelling like old cheese.
 Ulcers very sensitive to contact, burning, stinging, easily bleeding.
 Sweats day and night without relief.
 “Cold-sores” very sensitive.
 Cannot bear to be uncovered; wants to be wrapped up warmly.
 Sticking or pricking in afflicted parts.
 Putrid ulcers, surrounded by little pimples.
 Great sensitiveness to slightest touch.

 SYMPTOMS of Sebaceous cysts

-Small lumps or bumps that occur just under the skin of the vagina, genitalia, breast, abdomen, face, neck, or elsewhere on the body are the most common symptom of sebaceous cysts.
+Small lumps or bumps that occur just under the skin of the genitalia, breast, abdomen, face, neck, or elsewhere on the body are the most common symptom of sebaceous cysts.

 • Usually painless.